-Fuel efficiency is a difficult feature to gauge, as there are a number of different factors that can influence the efficiency of a gas string trimmer, including fuel mixture, ambient temperature, operating speed, and even the type of grass or weeds that are being cut.
-However, a gas string trimmer with a four-cycle engine usually will be more efficient than a trimmer with a two-cycle engine.
+Fuel efficiency can be difficult to gauge, as there are a number of different factors that can influence it, including fuel mixture, ambient temperature, operating speed, and even the type of grass or weeds being cut.
+However, a gas string trimmer with a four-cycle engine will usually be more efficient than a trimmer with a two-cycle engine.

 Yards that exceed 1 acre and have very few small obstacles may benefit from a gas string trimmer with a cutting width of 18 inches or more, while yards that are smaller than 1 acre are fine with gas trimmers that have a smaller cutting width.
-Users with many obstacles in their yard may find that they prefer a smaller cutting width so they can have more precise control while trimming.
+Users with many obstacles in their yard may prefer a smaller cutting width so they can have more precise control.
 For cutting through deep, dense weeds and overgrown grass, it’s helpful if the cutting width is big and the engine is powerful.

 Variable Speed Control

-The speed of a gas string trimmer is controlled by a variable speed trigger that can either be placed on the shaft of the trimmer or on one of the handles (if the trimmer boasts a split-handle design).
-The placement on the right handle may cause some problems for left-handed users.
+The speed of a gas string trimmer is controlled by a variable speed trigger that can either be placed on the shaft of the tool or on one of the handles (if the model has a split-handle design).
+Trigger placement on the right handle may cause problems for left-handed users.
 When the trigger is on the shaft of the trimmer, it’s relatively easy to use either hand to control the speed while the other hand controls the movement of the trimmer head.

-The variable speed control allows the user to reduce the speed for light trimming or increase the speed rapidly to cut through dense brush and weeds.
-The ability to dial down the speed for precision control is a great feature to have while trimming around lawn ornaments, garden beds, and along fencing to reduce the potential damage that can be caused by less controllable trimmers.
+Variable speed control allows the user to reduce the speed for light trimming or increase the speed to cut through dense brush and weeds more rapidly.
+The ability to dial down the speed for precision control is great while trimming around lawn ornaments, garden beds, and along fencing to reduce the potential damage that can be caused by less controllable trimmers.

-Feeding and loading is easily the most challenging part of using a gas string trimmer.
-Sure, it’s easy to swing the rapidly rotating cutting string around to make mulch out of grass and weeds, but loading that cutting string can be difficult, especially when dealing with a dual-line head that has two weed eater strings.
-To help make this cringe-worthy task easier, consider products with a detachable head so you aren’t fighting with the entire trimmer while trying to change the line.
+Loading and feeding the line tend to be the most challenging parts of using a gas string trimmer.
+Loading refers to installing the cutting string, which can be difficult, especially when dealing with a dual-line head that has two weed-eater strings.
+To help make this task easier, shoppers will want to consider products with a detachable head so they aren’t fighting with the entire trimmer while trying to change the line.

-- Bump feeders are designed to push out more string when the head is bumped on the ground or on another hard object so the user doesn’t need to stop to extend the string.
+- Bump feeders are designed to push out more string when the head is bumped on the ground or on another hard object so the user needn’t stop to extend the string.

-- Auto feeders have a pre-wound head that automatically feeds string using centrifugal force so the length of string is constantly self-correcting to the ideal length.
+- Auto feeders have a prewound head that automatically feeds string using centrifugal force, so the string is constantly self-correcting to the ideal length.

 Ease of Use

-Using a gas string trimmer can be tiring, but there are several factors that can help make the work easier.
+Using a gas string trimmer can be tiring, but several factors can help make the work easier.
 These include the angle of the shaft, the weight of the string trimmer, the balance of the trimmer, and the trimmer head.

 - The shaft of the trimmer can either be completely straight or curved.
 Curved shafts are great for getting a flat angle cut over a broad area without having to bend and twist to change the cut of the trimmer.
 Straight shafts are better for detailed trimming between and around lawn ornaments.

-- The weight of a trimmer can wear on the user, especially if they are working in a very large yard or having to deal with many different precision cuts.
-This additional time spent trimming can leave the user’s arms aching, so a lighter trimmer of 10 to 12 pounds may be a better option.
+- The weight of a trimmer can tire the user, especially if working in a very large yard or dealing with many different precision cuts.
+Additional time spent trimming can lead to aching arms and shoulders, so a lighter trimmer of 10 to 12 pounds may be a better option.
 If the power of a heavier trimmer is needed, then work breaks may be necessary to avoid injury.

 - The balance of the gas string trimmer is dependent on how the weight of the engine, focused at the rear of the tool, compares to the weight of the rest of the trimmer, which is dispersed along the entire length of the shaft down to the head.
-Unfortunately, balance is difficult to determine without holding the tool in your hands, so the best option is to read the product information and reviews to get a good idea of how the trimmer handles.
+Unfortunately, balance is difficult to determine without actually holding the tool, so be sure to read product information and hands-on reviews, such as the ones that appear here, to get a good idea of how the trimmer handles.

-- The trimmer head can come with a variety of attachments detailed in the next section.
-It also can have a versatile tilting feature that allows the head to be angled up or down for more precise cutting in tight spots.
+- The trimmer head can come with a variety of attachments detailed below.
+It can also have a versatile tilting feature that allows the head to be angled up or down for more precise cutting in tight spots.

 When using a gas string trimmer to clean up the yard and garden, it’s possible to encounter sticks, leaves, and debris; the trimmer is useless to deal with these unless it comes with an edging tool, saw, blower, or brush attachment.

 - Edging tools are useful for creating a defined edge between the garden and the lawn or the lawn and the sidewalk or driveway.
-They have a more powerful cutting blade that makes quick work of overgrown grass, which saves you the time and effort of using a shovel for edging the lawn.
+They have a more powerful cutting blade that makes quick work of overgrown grass, which saves the time and effort of using a shovel to edge the lawn.

 - Saw attachments are a great choice for cutting through sticks and brush that have fallen during the fall and winter seasons.
 While it shouldn’t be used for cutting through logs or planks of wood, the saw moves easily through small branches and twigs.